-I am a 58 year old lady, a mother of 4 grown up children, with 2 grandchildren and another one due at the end of October.
+I am a 59 year old lady, a mother of 4 grown up children, with 5 grandsons.
 I am disabled with Fibromyalgia and Osteoarthritis.
-So have lots of time on my hands to read or do my cross stitch.
+So have lots of time on my hands to read or cross stitch.

 I did most of my training to be a nurse many years ago, but didn’t quite qualify as I had knee problems and was medically retired, this was hard for me as it was all I had ever wanted to be.
 I was a special constable for a couple of years but again that put a strain on my knees with lots of standing around.